 All will come with instructions for linking the email provider to your domain, which typically involves copying and pasting a few servers into your domain registrar’s configuration page.

 Be sure to read through the privacy policies of each provider to make sure it complies with your duty of confidentiality.
 The rules for this are much more nuanced than you might think for each jurisdiction.

 Once you’re done, your emails will come from a personalized, professional email address rather than a tacky free email account.
-Regardless of your choice, your contacts can be seamlessly synced into your Clio practice management platform, and contact made with them via Clio Connect, or invoices sent to them via Clio Payments, and more.
+Regardless of your choice, your contacts can be seamlessly synced into your Clio practice management platform, and contact made with them via Clio for Clients, or invoices sent to them via Clio Payments, and more.
 What are you waiting for, [email protected]?